EleutherAI/lm-evaluation-harness/README.md

 ### Additional Features

-If you have a CUDA-compatible Mac GPU, you can run the eval harness using the MPS back-end by replaicng `--device cuda:0` with `--device mps:0`.
-PyTorch does not currently support automatic mixed precision (AMP) for MPS, so we forcibly cast all weights to fp32 regardless of how they're stored.
-This is slower and has a larger memory footprint than we can achieve on Linux systems, but as PyTorch continues to improve its MPS support we hope to continue to improve it.
+If you have a Metal compatible Mac, you can run the eval harness using the MPS back-end by replacing `--device cuda:0` with `--device mps` (requires PyTorch version 2.1 or higher).

 💡 **Tip**: You can inspect what the LM inputs look like by running the following command: